mhanf/ShinyRating/README.md

 The core functionnalities of this package are similar to those of the [ShinyRatingInput](https://github.com/stefanwilhelm/ShinyRatingInput).
-This package tries to overcome some limitations by being compatible with the shinyverse packages developed by Rstudio (mostly [shinyvalidate](https://rstudio.github.io/shinyvalidate/), [bslib](https://rstudio.github.io/bslib/) and [fontawesome](https://github.com/rstudio/fontawesome)) as well as
+This package tries to overcome some limitations by being optimized for [Bootstrap 5](https://getbootstrap.com/) and compatible with the shinyverse packages developed by Rstudio (mostly [shinyvalidate](https://rstudio.github.io/shinyvalidate/), [bslib](https://rstudio.github.io/bslib/) and [fontawesome](https://github.com/rstudio/fontawesome)) as well as